develop-me/bootcamp--week-09-10--react/challenges/03-api/01-ajax/README.md

 # Challenges

 - Use your existing React App
-- Use the Network panel to check requests are being made
+- Use the Network panel to check requests are being made (filter by "XHR" to just see AJAX requests)
 - Use Postman to check your API requests if you're not sure what you need to send

 ## AJAX